|

 flamboyant and dashing crook who secretly sleeps with the boss’s wife on the

 side.
-Things go dangerously south
+Things then go dangerously south

+for Napier.
 The Joker takes a huge amount of personal pride in the chaos

 and corruption that he leaves in his wake, and Nicholson portrays him as a

-singing and prancing Jack The Ripper.
+singing and prancing serial killer.
 Nicholson

 is terrifically and absolutely bonkers in the film, and every scene he’s in

-brings such a dangerous and caged intensity to his high jinks, oftentimes you
+shines with his manic energy as he brings such a dangerous and caged intensity to his

 left wondering whether to laugh at him or be scared at him.